-Q: I have subscribed an Apple Music paid plan to download songs for iMovie with Apple Music so that I can use Apple Music as the background music for my new movie project creating in iMovie video editing software.
+Q: I have subscribed an Apple Music paid plan to download Apple Music songs so that I can use them as background music for my iMovie projects.
 But I couldn't figure out how to add Apple Music to iMovie that I have downloaded to my computer already.
 Is there any simple tutorial to take me away from this awkward situation?

-Can you import Apple Music to iMovie for editing?
-The official answer could be disappointed you.
+Can we use Apple Music in iMovie for editing?
+The official answer may disappoint you.
 But where there is a will, there is a way.
-I have already found an effective solution to make Apple Music available for iMovie on Mac/iOS.
+I have already found effective solutions to make Apple Music available for iMovie on Mac/iOS.
 Read on to learn more about Apple Music and iMovie now.

 Part 1.
 Why We Can't Import Apple Music to iMovie

-Before we get started to put a song on iMovie from Apple Music, it's necessary to acknowledge the reasons why you can't do it.
-In short, Apple doesn't allow users to add Apple Music songs to iMovie.
-It's because Apple Music is a streaming service and its songs are protected by digital rights management.
+Before we get started to add music to iMovie from Apple Music, it's necessary to acknowledge the reasons why you can't do it.
+Apple Music is a streaming service and its songs are protected by digital rights management.
 Then iMovie Video Editor does not recognize DRM protected songs in Apple Music.

-When it comes to adding music to iMovie, you will be required to purchase the target music from iTunes, since iTunes music streams purchased after 2009 are unprotected by DRM technology and can be imported into an iMovie project for editing without hassle.
-However, when you have lots of Apple Music you need to purchase from iTunes store, obviously, it's a big expense compared to the subscription fee of $9.9 per month.
+As for AAC songs purchased from iTunes, they are not protected by DRM technology and can be imported into an iMovie project for editing without hassle.
+However, when you have lots of Apple Music to purchase from iTunes store, obviously, it's a big expense compared to the subscription fee of $10.99 per month.

 Part 2.
-How to Use Apple Music on iMovie - Best Way
+How to Add Apple Music to iMovie - Best Tool

 As mentioned above, you can't add DRM protected songs to iMovie directly.
-If you intend to get music from Apple Music to iMovie, the way you should do is to remove DRM from Apple Music and then we can use Apple Music as local music in iMovie.
+If you intend to get music from Apple Music to iMovie, the way you should do is to remove DRM from Apple Music, then you can use unprotected Apple Music in iMovie with ease.

-After compared to more than 10 professional Apple Music DRM removal tools, the winner could be AudFree Apple Music Converter, which is designed to get rid of DRM technology from Apple Music, iTunes audiobooks as well as Audible books with 100% lossless audio quality preserved.
-Besides, this all-in-one smart software can convert Apple Music to iMovie compatible audio files directly, like MP3, M4A, etc.
+After comparing more than 10 professional Apple Music DRM removal tools, the winner may be AudFree Apple Music Converter.
+It is designed to get rid of DRM technology for Apple Music, iTunes audiobooks as well as Audible books with 100% lossless audio quality preserved.
+Moreover, this all-in-one smart software can convert Apple music to iMovie compatible audio files, such as MP3, WAV, AAC, M4A, etc.

-- Step 1Load DRM Apple Music files to AudFree
+- Step 1Load DRM Apple Music Files to AudFree Auditior

-- There are six options for your choice.
-You just need to click the 'audio' icon to launch the setting window and then you will see all options and you can choose the iMovie compatible files as the target output format.
-In this window, you can also start to change other output audio parameters, like bit rate, sample rate, audio channel, codec, etc. to customize output quality.
+- You can simply click on the "Format" icon to launch the format window and you will see all the available options.
+It is possible to select iMovie compatible format, like MP3, WAV, AAC, etc. In this window, you can also start changing other output audio parameters, such as bit rate, sample rate, audio channel, codec, etc. to customize output quality of Apple Music song.

 - Step 3Convert DRM Apple Music for iMovie

-- When all settings are ready, please simply press the 'Convert' button at the right corner of the main window, AudFree Apple Music Converter will unlock Apple Music DRM lock and convert added music streams to target audio files that can be recognized by iMovie.
-The more Apple Music tracks are added, the longer the conversion time is.
+- When all settings are ready, please simply press the 'Convert' button at the right corner of the main window.
+Then AudFree Apple Music Converter will unlock Apple Music DRM lock and convert added music streams to target audio files that can be recognized by iMovie.

 Part 3.
-How to Add Apple Music to iMovie on iPhone
+How to Put Apple Music into iMovie for Mac

-Add converted Apple Music to iMovie on iOS
+How to Add Music from Apple Music to iMovie via Finder